-Matthew Dutton, London No. 292
+Matthew Dutton, London No. 292 SOLD

 7ft 4 ins (225 cm)

-Matthew & Thomas Dutton were the sons of William Dutton who was a business partner with Thomas Mudge in 1755.
+Matthew & Thomas Dutton were the sons of William Dutton who was a business partner with Thomas Mudge in circa 1765.
 Together they employed the skills attained in the Tompion and Graham era to great effect.
 They were patronised by the wealthiest members of the aristocracy as it was generally acknowledged that their designs, the quality of their work and their elegant cases surpassed all others.
-Matthew & Thomas Dutton continued the family tradition, working from Fleet Street.
+Matthew & Thomas Dutton continued the family tradition, working from No.148 Fleet Street.